khairilushan/iOS-Project-Setup/README.md

 - Gloss 2.0.0-beta.2 : JSON parser
 - RealmSwift : For database
 - IGListKit : To maintain UICollectionView

-This is also my learning project.
-So you could find some mistakes from my code, such as my VIPER implementation,how I use Swinject for dependency injection or even how I create my base network layer.
-Please share with me you thoughts.

 ## Resources
 - VIPER : https://blog.mindorks.com/building-ios-app-with-viper-architecture-8109acc72227